stevekennaird/stevekennaird.github.com/about.md

 I'm a developer based in Kent, United Kingdom, and am passionate about development, particularly web development.

-I'm verging on being a Microsoft fan boy, though I constantly fight the battle to only use what I'm comfortable with. .NET makes development easy (in my view), and it can be difficult to venture outside once you get comfortable with the Visual Studio IDE and how the Microsoft products (tend to) link up seamlessly, with code samples readily available.
+I'm verging on being a Microsoft fan boy (* ducks and hides), though I constantly fight the battle to only use what I'm comfortable with. .NET makes development easy (in my view), and it can be difficult to venture outside once you get comfortable with the Visual Studio IDE and how the Microsoft products (tend to) link up seamlessly, with code samples readily available.
 But if you're blinkered to only one way of doing things, you'll quickly find yourself left behind, in some cases waiting for the Microsoft products to catch up with open source tools implemented in other languages.
 My main piece of wisdom I try and pass on is to not be blinkered by one way of doing things or get comfortable with how you develop;  you'll find yourself slipping behind your peers in terms of productivity, knowledge and ultimately happiness.
 There's cetainly cases of where working in a single language can hinder a project - be a [polyglot programmer](http://msdn.microsoft.com/en-us/magazine/dd483224.aspx) and reap the benefits.
-Don't get too comfortable in one language and limit your potential.
+Don't get too comfortable in one language and don't limit your potential.

 I've been working as a developer since 2008, with my journey starting with ASP.Net Web Forms and VB.Net, and moved onto MVC patterns and C# shortly after, after discovering ASP.Net MVC was closer aligned to my philosophy on web development.
 Horses for courses and all that, but when MVC3 was released, it really felt right for me.
 I could rant on but I won't, ASP.Net MVC allows me to create clean, concise code and has never got in my way, which I can't say for Web Forms.